-OverviewThe module develops your skills in asset pricing and your understanding of the theoretical basis of the theory behind it.
+The module develops skills in asset pricing and an understanding of the theoretical basis of the theory behind it.
 The module requires knowledge of some mathematical techniques but stresses practical training in asset pricing with a focus on the intuitions and heuristics behind theorems and formulae, rather than their rigorous derivations and semantic definitions.

 There are three key topics; (i) investors' optimisation, (ii) discrete time models and (iii) option Greeks and option strategies.
 For (i), the module first introduces the basic financial economics, and, based on it, we establish the basis of the risk-neutral probability.
 For (ii), the module discusses how to construct the tree model based on the historical price data, and shows that the model can be used to find the fair prices of a wide range of financial derivatives.
 For (iii), the module investigates the Black-Scholes-Merton (BSM) formula, and then how to use it to find the optimal hedge ratio for delta hedging.
 In this respect, the module also discusses how to use the return correlations to find the optimal hedge ratio.